Charles-CS/Charles-CS/README.md

 - 🔭 **Current Focus:** Scalable Web Architectures & AI Integration
 - 🎨 **Frontend Spec:** High-Fidelity & Premium UI/UX Interfaces
 - 🏆 **Experience:** Hackathon Competitor (Dev Kada & Sikap Tala)
-- ⚡ **Philosophy:** *"I think, therefore I am... incredibly distracted by a minor detail that has absolutely nothing to do with what I am supposed to be doing right now."*
+- ⚡ **Philosophy:** *"I think, therefore I am.. incredibly distracted by a minor detail that has absolutely nothing to do with what I am supposed to be doing right now."*

 ---